VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 | Signatures       | - Signature of TrustList Key - Signature of Auth Key |

 ### TrustList structure
-Trust List has the following structure:
+TrustList has the following structure:

 ```bash
 type TrustListContainer struct {